 In Fall 2013, Young Harris College opened The Towers, a unique housing community for first-year students.
 Centered near the heart of campus, this facility is made up of three separate buildings connected through a shared central building.

-The Towers are designed and constructed to LEED (Leadership in Energy and Environmental Design) standards and are expected to earn LEED certification.
-This facility was the fourth construction project to be completed as part of Young Harris College's strategic plan to make the transformation to four-year status and will be the fourth to earn LEED certification.
+This LEED-certified facility was the fourth construction project to be completed as part of Young Harris College's strategic plan to make the transformation to four-year status.

-The Village, a brand new apartment-style housing community for upperclassmen, opened in August 2011.
+The Village, a LEED-certified apartment-style housing community for upperclassmen, opened in August 2011.
 The furnished apartments in The Village are constructed on a rolling terrain with views of the surrounding mountains and campus athletic facilities.
-The first phase of construction called for 148 beds, configured in apartments of four private bedrooms, for Fall 2011.
-A second phase will offer another 100 beds in the same configuration.
+Configured in apartments of four private bedrooms, the complex features 248 beds.
 In addition to four private bedrooms, each apartment includes a living area, kitchen and washer and dryer.
 The "village" atmosphere is facilitated by expansive porches, designated areas for grilling and abundant green space surrounding the apartments.
-The Village is designed and constructed to LEED (Leadership in Energy and Environmental Design) standards and is expected to earn LEED certification.

 Recreation and Fitness Center